mangtri99/lead-management/README.md

 Lead Management: `/lead/*`

+Note:

+- For login page, you can type any email and password as long as valid email and password
-Note: You may need to define your base url API, please change .env on key `NEXT_PUBLIC_API_BASE_URL`
+- You may need to define your base url API, please change .env on key `NEXT_PUBLIC_API_BASE_URL`

 default : `NEXT_PUBLIC_API_BASE_URL=http://localhost:8000/api`